 The Context Help should only contain a small bit of information to give a general understanding of how the VI works.
 If there is more information that will be useful, you should includ this in the Detailed Help.
 This can include information such as a step-by-step instructions on how to use the VI, details of algorithms the VI uses, examples of how to use the VI, etc.

 The detailed help for a product can be any type of document, however if you want to include a link to it from the context help, LabVIEW supports .chm and .hlp files.
 Having detailed documentation directly accessible from the block diagram can make it tremendously easier for a user to find it.
 There are many tools available for creating these document types, one of which can be found here.
-Also, you can create a VI that will load PDF, HTML files, etc from the Help menu, as documented here.
+Also, you can create a VI that will load PDF, HTML files, etc from the Help menu.

 Check out the following third-party tools for creating documentation for LabVIEW APIs and applications: